LEARN MORE ABOUT LDN

 Around 38% of those with COVID-19 will continue to have symptoms for longer than 12 weeks.
 When this happens, it is called long COVID.

-A few studies have looked at LDN as a treatment for patients with long COVID.
-One found that LDN is safe for people with long COVID, and that it could help reduce symptoms and improve well being.
-The study was small, however, and larger studies would be needed before it will be clear how LDN works in people with this condition.
+A few studies have looked at Naltrexone as a treatment for patients with long COVID.
+One found that Naltrexone is safe for people with long COVID, and that it could help reduce symptoms and improve well being.

 Crohn's Disease

 Crohn's disease is a chronic inflammatory condition that affects the tissues in your digestive tract.
-Although LDN has been studied for its potential to reduce the severity of symptoms in people with Crohn's disease, most of the studies have been small and the outcomes were subjective, which means it's hard to know how much of an effect, if any, LDN has on the disease.
-It does appear to be safe and well-tolerated for people with Crohn's.5
+Although Naltrexone has been studied for its potential to reduce the severity of symptoms in people with Crohn's disease, most of the studies have been small and the outcomes were subjective, which means it's hard to know how much of an effect, if any, Naltrexone has on the disease.
+It does appear to be safe and well-tolerated for people with Crohn's.

 Cancer

-LDN has also been studied for its anticancer properties.
+Naltrexone has also been studied for its anticancer properties.
 However, studies that have found efficacy against certain cancers have largely been limited to animal models.
 Animal studies do not always translate well to human beings.
-So far there isn't any research that supports the use of LDN in people with cancer, though the studies that do exist have been inconclusive.
-More research is needed before LDN can be recommended as a treatment for people with cancer.
+So far there isn't any research that supports the use of Naltrexone in people with cancer, though the studies that do exist have been inconclusive.

 Research shows some promise for low-dose naltrexone in treating these other conditions

-If you are considering LDN for your chronic symptoms, please contact us for more information!
+If you are considering Naltrexone for your chronic symptoms, contact us for more information!

 SCHEDULE WITH US